NiallJeffrey/MomentNetworks/README.md

 ### 20 parameters, 20 data elements, and 1000000 training data realisations

 #### (I)
 Estimate the full (20,20) dimensional distribution P(d | \theta )) with MAF and compare with MCMC from the known likelihood.
 MAF fails completely in this set-up.
-If the number parameters is reduced to 12, DELFI does not fail:
+If the number parameters is reduced to 12, MAF does not fail:

 [high_dim_failure_demo/delfi_failure_example.ipynb](https://github.com/NiallJeffrey/MomentNetworks/blob/master/high_dim_failure_demo/delfi_failure_example.ipynb)